 Whether hospitals provide smartphones or allow for BYOD, they need to have clear mobile security policies in place and conduct training to ensure employees fully understand it.
 Just as importantly, regardless of who owns the device, if it accesses and transmits patient information, it needs to be secured and managed by the hospital.
 IT also needs the ability to remotely wipe lost or stolen devices, and to remove hospital apps from devices owned by former employees.

-Mobile device management (MDM) and enterprise mobile management (EMM) solutions enable hospitals to manage phones remotely, keep operating systems and applications up to date, whitelist and blocklist applications, require the use of password/biometrics and remotely wipe any device.
+Mobile device management (MDM) and enterprise mobile management (EMM) solutions enable hospitals to manage phones remotely, keep operating systems and applications up to date, allowlist and blocklist applications, require the use of password/biometrics and remotely wipe any device.

 Samsung Galaxy smartphones are secured by the Knox platform — a multilayer, HIPAA-ready mobile security platform that’s built into the device.
 Hospitals can also leverage Knox Manage, a cloud-based EMM solution that enables IT to apply a variety of controls and protections across a fleet of mobile devices.
 Knox Configure allows hospitals to customize their devices for hospital use, preloading key applications, disabling unneeded features and defining security settings.
 Lastly, Knox Platform for Enterprise lets hospitals containerize and separate personal apps and data from those of the hospital.